-- Candidates must have one year's hospital pharmacy practice experience (this may include a hospital intern year).
+- Candidates must have minimum 8 months hospital pharmacy practice experience.

-- Interviews will be held for training places in the following course approved hospitals: Beaumont Hospital, Mater Misericordiae University Hospital, St. James's Hospital, St. Vincent's University Hospital, St. Vincent's Private Hospital, Tallaght Hospital and Midland Regional Hospital Tullamore.
+- Interviews will be held for training places in the following course approved hospitals: Beaumont Hospital, Mater Misericordiae University Hospital, St. James's Hospital, St. Vincent's University Hospital, Tallaght University Hospital and Midland Regional Hospital Tullamore.
 The successful applicants will be based in full-time employment in one of the participating hospitals for the two-year duration of the course.

 Course structure & content